I am single. Can I foster?

 I am gay – can I still foster?

-Yes, we consider applications from gay and lesbian individuals or couples.
+Yes, we consider and warmly welcome applications from LGBTQ+ individuals or couples.
 The application process is exactly the same.

 I have children already at home will this affect my suitability to foster?